 Facts About Bastet

-- Women wanting children showed her amulets with their desired number of offspring.
+- Women wanting children would show Bastet amulets with their desired number of offspring.
 She granted their wishes

-- Honored by worshipers with golden jewelry, as cats were associated with riches and royalty
+- She was honored by worshipers with golden jewelry, as cats were associated with riches and royalty.

-- Considered a good mother and had two children of her own
+- Bastet was considered a good mother and had children of her own.

-- Had a yearly festival in her honor that attracted over 700,000 people from across Egypt
+- She had a yearly festival in her honor that attracted over 700,000 people from across Egypt.

 - Festival activities included drinking copious amounts of wine, which is a divine drink associated with the goddess

-- Wore a necklace with a Wedjat eye, which symbolizes wholeness and provides protection
+- Bastet was sometimes portrayed wearing a necklace with a Wedjat eye, which symbolized wholeness and provided protection.

-- Holds a sistrum in her right hand, which is a percussion instrument popular in ancient Egypt
+- At times she is also portrayed holding a sistrum in her right hand, which is a percussion instrument popular in ancient Egypt.

-- Holds an aegis with a lion’s head in her left hand, which is a protective shield made of armor
+- Similarly, she is often seen holding an aegis with a lion’s head in her left hand, which is a protective shield made of armor.

-- Sometimes called the goddess of dancing and singing
+- Bastet was sometimes known as the goddess of dancing and singing.

-- Has a temple in her honor.
-During her yearly festival, a single torch begins the celebration, followed by a torch-lighting ceremony throughout her hometown
+- During the annual festival dedicated to Bastet, a single torch began the celebration, followed by a torch-lighting ceremony throughout her hometown.

-- Associated with a number of other Egyptian and Greek deities
+- She was associated with a number of other Egyptian and Greek deities.

-- Wife of Ptah, a god of creation, rebirth, and craftsmen
+- She was the wife of Ptah, a god of creation, rebirth, and craftsmen.

-- Worshiped for her initial role as a fierce protector in Lower Egypt
+- Bastet was once worshiped for her role as a fierce protector in Lower Egypt.

 - Worshiped as a feline mother-like figure in Upper Egypt.

 - Worshiped mostly as a sun deity in Lower Egypt in association with her father.